-The natural environment that characterizes the Boulder Valley is a critical asset that must be preserved and protected.
+In this section, the "natural environment" includes the city and county owned open space lands as well as environmental components (like air, water, geological features) and remnants of the natural environment within the urban area.
+Preservation and protection of the natural environment that characterizes the Boulder Valley is a core community value that has defined Boulder since the end of 19th century.
 Within the Boulder Valley's complex ecological system, there are inextricable links among the natural environment, plants and animals, the built environment, the economy and community livability.
-These natural and human systems are connected to the region and world, and changes to the ecosystems within the Boulder Valley can have a profound effect on their viability.
+Changes to the natural ecosystems within the Boulder Valley can have a profound effect on ecosystem viability and the quality of life desired by Boulder Valley residents.